 ~ It was great.
 Organized, but not rigid.

 ~ This week addressed the essentials of grade 2 and also made room for anthroposophical subjects and discussions of detailed questions and ponderings.
 Good balance.

 ~ Margot was excellent.
 All the right material, at the right time in the day/week.

 ~ I had a great experience last summer and I heard Margot is amazing (which is true).

 ~ I found it top notch.

-Your course also includes painting with Brigitte Bley-Swinston of Green Meadow Waldorf School.
-Subject teachers in music and movement TBA.
+Your course also includes painting with Brigitte Bley-Swinston of Green Meadow Waldorf School and movement with Will Crane.
+Music teacher TBA.

 As a grades teacher, you may also be interested in our workshops on Chalkboard Drawing for Class Teachers or Literacy in the Early Grades.
 If you have not had a formal Waldorf teacher education and want to learn more about the foundations and fundamentals of Waldorf Education, you may also be interested in our introductory Waldorf Weekend.
 Each of these 2-day workshops begins the Friday evening immediately following the conclusion of your grades course and runs through Sunday afternoon.